 6) Manipulate through exploitation or domination.
 They boast about conquests.

 7) Break rules and laws.
-Flaunt their authority.
-Overstep the boundaries of others.
-They feel entitled to cut in line.
+Flaunt their authority and frequently overstep the personal boundaries of others.
+They feel entitled to cut in line and take advantage of people.

 8) Learn to Mimic outward the desired emotional affect.
 The narcissist does not feel compassion or empathy.
-But they do learn to mimic the outward affect.
+However, they become adept at learning to mimic these emotional states’ outward “affect.”
 This skill set is something that many will work to achieve in front of a mirror.
 They practice facial expressions so they can be convincing.

 How These Traits Manifest In Behavior